irods/irods_client_nfsrods/README.md

     },

     // This section defines the location of the iRODS server being presented
     // by NFSRODS.
-The NFSRODS server can only be configured to present a single zone.
+The NFSRODS server can only be configured to present a single iRODS zone.
     "irods_client": {
         "host": "hostname",
         "port": 1247,
         "zone": "tempZone",

-        // Because NFS does not have any notion of iRODS, you must define the
-        // target resource for new data objects.
+        // Defines the target resource for new data objects.
         "default_resource": "demoResc",

+        // Enables/disables SSL/TLS between NFSRODS and the iRODS server.
+        //
+        // The following options are available:
+        // - CS_NEG_REQUIRE: Only use SSL/TLS.
+        // - CS_NEG_DONT_CARE: Use SSL/TLS if the iRODS server is not set to CS_NEG_REFUSE.
+        // - CS_NEG_REFUSE: Do NOT use SSL/TLS.
+        //
+        // NOTE: NFSRODS does not yet support SSL/TLS.
+        "ssl_negotiation_policy": "CS_NEG_REFUSE",

         // An administrative iRODS account is required to carry out each request.
         // The account specified here is used as a proxy to connect to the iRODS
-        // server. iRODS will still apply policies based on the client's account,
+        // server for some administrative actions. iRODS will still apply policies
-        // not the proxy account.
+        // based on the requesting user's account, not the proxy admin account.
         "proxy_admin_account": {
             "username": "rods",
             "password": "rods"